The Accurate Particle Tracer Code: Introduction

+In this paper, we introduce the design details, numerical strategies, use instructions, and novel physical results of the APT code.
+Different from the particle dynamical codes equipped with traditional algorithms and focusing only on some specific physical application scenarios \cite{Perona_Eriksson_testPtcCode2014,Hamilton_TestParticleCode_CUEBIT_MHD_rcnct,Pfefferle_VENUS-LEVIS_2014,Dalena_2012_testparticle,Tautz_2010}, the APT code is based on geometric algorithms with secular stability, and its algorithm and physical libraries can also be extended conveniently to accomplish tasks in various research fields.
+Therefore, APT not only can be used to address multi-scale and nonlinear problems, but also serves as a universal platform for researchers from different fields, such as plasma physics, accelerator physics, space science, fusion energy research, computational mathematics, software engineering, and high-performance computation.

-The underlying model of APT is the first principle particle model.
-In simulations of plasma systems, the distribution of plasma particles are sampled statistically in the phase space.
-APT traces each sampling particle accurately by solving classical or relativistic Lorentz force equations that are the characteristic line equations of the Vlasov equation, using appropriate geometric algorithms.
-If considering the collisional effects, bremsstrahlung radiation, or source terms, numerical stochastic differential equations are employed during particle tracing.
-The external electromagnetic fields are set up through analytical functions, which usually come from known theoretical models, or direct field configuration data, which may be obtained from experimental measurements or other simulation results.
-There already exist many built-in electromagnetic field configurations for typical physical problems in APT, which can be conveniently used for physical research and numerical analysis.
-Self-consistent fields are also available in some models by calculating mean fields from particle distribution in the phase space.
+The underlying model of APT is the first principle particle dynamical equations.
+In simulations of plasma systems, the distribution of plasmas is sampled statistically in the phase space.
+Using appropriate geometric algorithms, APT traces each sample point accurately by solving full-orbit Lorentz force equations that are the characteristic line equations of the Vlasov equation.
+If considering the random collisional terms, the Langevin approach is used, which transfers the collisional terms to random forces \cite{Cadjan_LangevinCoulombCollision_1999}.
+The external electromagnetic fields are set up through analytical functions, or discrete field configuration data obtained from experiments or simulations.
+There already exist many built-in electromagnetic field configurations for typical physical problems in APT.
+Self-consistent calculation of APT is implemented through dynamical field models, namely, field functions with variable parameters evolving together with the phase-space states of all particles.